WNGN (FM)

 WNGN (91.9 MHz) is a listener-supported, non-commercial FM radio station licensed to Argyle, New York, and serving the Saratoga Springs and Glens Falls areas of New York.
-The station is owned by Northeast Gospel Broadcasting Inc. It airs a mix of Christian talk and teaching programs and Contemporary Christian music.
+The station is owned by Northeast Gospel Broadcasting Inc. It airs a mix of Christian talk and contemporary Christian music.
 The studios are on King Road in Buskirk.

 WNGN is a Class A FM station with an effective radiated power (ERP) of 2,000 watts.
 The transmitter tower is on Street Road in Argyle.
 WNGN is also simulcast on a Massachusetts FM station and on two FM translators in the region.

 History

 The station, while it was still a construction permit, was assigned the call letters as WZYB on May 7, 1992.
 On September 1, 1993, the station changed its call sign to WNGX.